unicode-org/message-format-wg/spec.md

 A Resource is often the data model representation of a single file, but may be constructed from any number and type of sources.
-It is not necessary for an implementation to use Resources to hold messages.
+It is not necessary for a message formatter to actually use Resources to hold messages, but this may be useful for Message Selection.

 ```ts
 interface Resource {